Placing Objects on Shelves

 7. When the objects are at the correct heights, return to floor plan view and use the Select Objects tool to select and make any needed adjustments to their positions.

 • If you move an object into the center of a furniture or cabinet object, or underneath a shelf, it will not be visible in floor plan view when it is no longer selected.
+This is known as the Draw Order.
+For more information on adjusting and object's draw order, please see the Related Articles section below.

 You can also hold down the Shift key on the keyboard and click on several items to select a group of objects.

-Groups of objects can also be selected by holding down either the Shift or Ctrl key when the Select Objects tool is active and then dragging a marquee around the objects to be selected.
+Groups of objects can also be selected by holding down either the Shift or Ctrl/Command key when the Select Objects tool is active and then dragging a marquee around the objects to be selected.